FISH House

 Interested in applying?

-The program lasts for 11 months, beginning in August and running through the end of June in the next year.
-Tuition is $10,000, payable in installments on a quarterly basis.
+In 2026-2027, the program will last for 10 months, beginning in September and running through the end of June 2027.
+Tuition is $8,000, payable in installments on a quarterly or monthly basis.

-Applications will be reviewed as received on a rolling basis, with a final deadline of June 1.
+Applications will be reviewed as received on a rolling basis.

 Applicants should submit a resume and cover letter describing the experience and qualities that they would bring to the program.